NErgezinger/depth-hex/README.md

-# textHex-depthFirst
+# depth-hex
-textHex using depth first search for move generation
+Hex player using depth first search for move generation